 On the outside, on the back neck area of a helmet, it should say ECE R22-06.
 Inside the helmet there should be a fabric label with lots of numbers of it.

-The large E in a circle with a number tells you where it was made.
-E11 is made in the UK.
+The large E in a circle with a number tells you where approval was granted i.e. E11 was tested in the UK.
 E3 would be Italy etc. The long sequence of numbers and letters are:

 When selecting a new helmet, the UN ECE standard is not the only thing to consider.
 For maximum protection, you must find a helmet that fits you properly.
 It has to be comfortable, so you are not trying to adjust it while on the move.
 If you then have a choice of helmets – one marked 05 and the other marked 06 – SHARP recommends picking one that is ECE R22-06 so that you benefit from the higher safety standards and longer life before it needs replacing.